About Newton St Loe Parish Council

 Note that the Village Hall is run by its own trustees and not by the Parish Council.

-The Parish Council has one employee, its Clerk, Crispin Taylor.
-Crispin is a Principal Member of the Society of Local Council Clerks and holds the Certificate in Local Council Administration, the recognised qualification for clerks.
+The Parish Council has one employee, its Clerk, Robin Moss.
+Robin is a Member of the Society of Local Council Clerks.